stolostron/sre-doc/runbooks/ansible-automation-platform-operator/AAPStatefulSetReplicasMismatch.md

-**Alert Name:** AAPStatefulSetReplicasMismatch
+# AAPStatefulSetReplicasMismatch

+## Meaning

-**Description:** AAP StatefulSet in ansible-automation-platform namespace actual number of replicas is inconsistent with the set number of replicas over 5 minutes
+AAP StatefulSet in ansible-automation-platform namespace actual number of replicas is inconsistent with the set number of replicas over 5 minutes.

-**Severity:** critical

-**Service:** Ansible Automation Platform

-**Dependencies:** n/a

-**Troubleshooting:** To check the AAP StatefulSet status, the actual number of replicas is not equal to the set number of replicas

-**Related Alerts:**
-- AAPPodFrequentlyRestarting
-- AAPPodNotReady
-- AAPPodRestartingTooMuch

-**Root Cause:**
-1. Can not create the Pod due to the Service Account is not exist

-**Resolution:**
-- Root Cause 1
-    - Step 1: Log in to the managed cluster
-    - Step 2: Create the Service Account for the StatefulSet
+## Impact

-    - Step 3: Check the StatefulSet status to ensure that the actual number of replicas is consistent with the set number of replicas
+The actual number of replicas is inconsistent with the set number of replicas which means we have some Pod is terminated.
+AAP service performance is usually degrading.

-**Dashboards:** n/a

-**Related Links:** n/a
+## Diagnosis

+To check the AAP Pod status, the Pod status is not `Running`, it should be `Pending` or `Unknown` or `Failed`, and check the AAP pod log if we can find some reason.

+## Mitigation

+The resolution depends on the particular issue reported in the logs.